theChriscen/Retro-Funding/docs/s7-devtooling.md

    - One pass on `PACKAGE_DEPENDENCY` edges only (onchain → devtooling).
    - A second pass on any developer-related edges (`ONCHAIN_PROJECT_TO_DEVELOPER` and `DEVELOPER_TO_DEVTOOLING_PROJECT`).

    Each pass yields a trust distribution over all nodes.
-We then extract only the devtooling-project results from each pass, scale them by `link_type_weights` (e.g. how much we want to emphasize package dependencies vs. developer engagement), and finally sum and normalize to get a single score per devtooling project.
+We then extract only the devtooling-project results from each pass, scale them by `link_type_weights` (e.g. how much we want to emphasize package dependencies vs. developer engagement) and `utility_weights` (if specified), and finally sum and normalize to get a single score per devtooling project.

 2. **Pretrust Vector**